OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression: Representation learning on the sphere

 Mapping spherical images on 2D planar grid enables to directly apply the well-known 2D CNN tools on such a planar representation.
 For instance, authors in \cite{su_learning_2017} use the popular equirectangular projection~(ERP) that samples the sphere with fixed longitude and latitude steps.
 ERP sampling, however, results in highly heterogeneous pixel distribution on the sphere.
+As a consequence, they cannot guarantee that the kernel keeps the same surface nor describes a constant inter-pixel correlation over the sphere (see \cref{tab:CNN_characteristics}).
 To circumvent this issue, the authors adapt the size of the kernel at different elevations by learning different variable-size kernels for each row of the ERP.
 However, this dramatically increases the model size and does not fully utilize CNN's weight-sharing property.

 Instead of ERP, the works in \cite{monroy_SalNet360_2018,ruder_artistic_2018} propose to use cube map projection~(CMP).
 The image is mapped to the six faces of a cube, and each face is processed with conventional 2D CNN, considering the face as the image plane of a perspective camera.
 While the CMP pixel distribution on the sphere is more uniform than ERP's one, the discontinuities at the borders of the cube faces require to be handled carefully that needs post-processing.
-Also, defining a kernel that keeps its orientation constant with respect to the north pole is impossible since it lies in the middle of one of the faces, or worst at one of the corners of the cube.
+Also, defining a kernel that keeps its orientation constant with respect to the north pole is impossible since either the north pole lies in the middle of the top face, or worst at one of the corners of the cube.

 Other mappings have been investigated in~\cite{lee2019spherephd,zhang2019orientation,cohen2019gauge}.
 By increasing the number of faces of a polyhedron on which the sphere is projected, the pixel's distribution on the sphere is closer to a uniform pixelization.
 However, the border discontinuity problem is increased, and the orientation of the filter with respect to the north is not always guaranteed.
-Despite their convenient link with existing 2D tools, mapping-based solution inherently leads to too many drawbacks~(\emph{e.g.,} non-uniform sampling, discontinuities and local orientation loss) to be convincing.
+Despite their convenient link with existing 2D tools, mapping-based solutions inherently lead to too many drawbacks, (\emph{e.g.}, non-uniform sampling, discontinuities and local orientation loss) to be convincing.